-Condensation on windows and in conservatories, and the damage it does to paintwork, curtains,wall coverings and window fittings, are problems frequently encountered in all types of building.
+Condensation on windows and in conservatories, and the damage it causes to paintwork, curtains, wall coverings and window fittings, are problems frequently encountered in all types of building.

-In many homes, traditional open fires have been replaced by sophisticated heating systems, ill-fitting doors and window frames have been provided with draught excluders, floors have been completely covered by fitted carpets, while ceiling heights have been lowered and the space between loft joists filled with insulating material.
+In many homes, traditional open fires have been replaced by sophisticated heating systems, and ill-fitting doors and window frames have been provided with draught excluders.
+Floors have been completely covered by fitted carpets, while ceiling heights have been lowered and the space between loft joists filled with insulating material.

 These modern aids to home comfort have created rooms which are warmer but which often have less ventilation and fewer air changes.
 The result is that the water vapour produced by normal living activities is no longer able to escape up the chimney or through door jambs, window joints and other outlets.